 Eight or nine presidents from now, maybe one of today’s children, having become a grandfather, will be poking around a second-hand store.
-His young companion is much shorter than a capacious, once-fancy, now-rickety, piece of wooden furniture.
-The child works its bi-fold door, admires its sculpted woodwork, inspects the now-dull brass fittings.
-He eyes its numerous shelves and recesses, its three drawers and as many black-surfaced slide-outs–no doubt for a keyboard, a handwriting surface, and a printer.
-After folding its side-plank up and down, he tips his head and peers into a space between pullouts two feet off the floor.
+His young companion is still much shorter than a capacious, once-fancy, now-rickety, piece of wooden furniture.
+The child works its bi-fold door, admires its sculpted woodwork, inspects its now-dull brass fittings.
+He eyes its numerous shelves and recesses, its three drawers and as many black-surfaced slide-outs–no doubt meant for an old-time computer keyboard, a handwriting surface, and a printer.
+Folding its side-plank down, he finds enough space to stow a large, rolled-up map.
+Then he tips his head and peers into a vacancy between pullouts.

 “Grandpa, what’s this?”
-The man gets down on his knees and perceives a sort of cocoon taped onto the bottom of the top pullout.
-The owner is called, manages to extricate the object, and slowly unwraps it from a page of the Floyd (Virginia) Press dated December 2016.
-The three people stare at a jeweled object, its central crystal surrounded by a constellation of emeralds.
+The old guy manages to get down on his knees to make out a sort of cocoon taped onto the bottom of the top pullout.
+The store’s owner approaches, struggles to extricate the object, and slowly unwraps it from a page of the Floyd (Virginia) Press dated December 2016.
+The three people stare at a round, concave object–perhaps a fancy pin-holder.
+In the middle of its golden outer surface is something like a big emerald, which is surrounded by a constellation of teardrop-shaped, cut-glass jewels.

 “Here, lad,” says the owner, “finders keepers.”